coecms/bash_tutorial/vars_and_loops.md

 Zoe Wash Jayne Kaylee
 ```

-This removed the shortest match of

-<any number="" of="" random="" chars=""> followed by a space.
+This removed the shortest match of any number of random chars followed by a space.
-In other words, the first name.</any>
+In other words, the first name.

 Note that this does not change the contents of `NAMES` at all, it just only prints part of it.